AntiMicroX/antimicrox/README.md

 #### Compilation & Installation

-This tutorial is about installing antimicro with flatpak locally.
-As first you need a com.github.juliagoda.antimicro.json file, that is placed in main folder.
+This tutorial is about installing antimicroX with flatpak locally.
+As first you need a com.github.juliagoda.antimicroX.json file, that is placed in main folder.
 You can for example copy and paste content to local file.
-Link to raw content of json file is [here](https://raw.githubusercontent.com/juliagoda/antimicro/master/com.github.juliagoda.antimicro.json).
+Link to raw content of json file is [here](https://raw.githubusercontent.com/juliagoda/antimicroX/master/com.github.juliagoda.antimicroX.json).

 1. Download and install Flatpak repo: